Drone Laws in Venezuela

 • Class 4 RPA Pesado: more than 150 kilograms

 This classification does not differentiate between private and commercial use.
-Class 1 is probably the most relevant for visitors to the country.
+For visitors to the country, Class 1 is likely the most relevant.

 Recreational use of drones allowed?
 Yes, after registration or approval